amsharifian/ChainSaw-Sim/README.md

         .
         .

- The second contains program memory requests and also markers indicating begining of the _HotPath_ trace:
+ The second contains program memory requests and also markers indicating beginning of the _HotPath_ trace:

         .
         .